How To Move A Column In Google Sheets

 • Release the mouse button to drop the column in its new position.

 Note: Make sure you drag the column header and not the cells within the column.
 If you drag the cells, you will only move the data, not the entire column.
-(See Also: How To Make A 3D Pie Chart In Google Sheets)
+(See Also: How Do You Total A Column In Google Sheets)

 Method 2: Cut and Paste